 Treatment for a disc herniation

-Chiropractic treatment is effective in treating the symptoms of herniated discs in more than 90% of patients.
+Chiropractic treatment can help in treating the symptoms of herniated discs in more than 90% of patients.
 These can include: